How to Fibreglass a Roof

 With the felt roof or other roof covering removed inspect the wood underneath, if it’s sterling board, tongue and groove or plywood and it’s 18mm or above AND in a good rot free firm condition you can overboard it.
 The benefit of overboading is that it saves undue stresses to the roof rafters that can occur whilst stripping a flat roof, these stresses can crack plasterboard ceilings and covings that may sit underneath.

 A flat roof stripped, the plywood timber is in very good condition but is contaminated with Bitumen.
-This is an ideal candidate for over boarding with OSB sterling board.
+This is an ideal candidate for over boarding with OSB3.
 Bitumen traces are a contaminant to fiberglass and must be completely covered.

 When to replace a flat roof decking